Table of Contents

 Micromanagement may look helpful in the short run, but over weeks and months, these problems build up and damage overall hybrid team productivity.

-Instead, adopting hybrid productivity software helps managers strike the right balance- providing visibility and insights.
+Instead, adopting hybrid productivity software for IT leaders helps managers strike the right balance- providing visibility and insights.

 What IT Managers Should Focus On?